 The Board is therefore committed to having an appropriate blend of diversity at all levels of employment within the Group.
-To achieve this objective, the Company has established employment, reward and recognition policies with reference and adherence to relevant provisions of the Fair Work Act 2009 and the Equal Opportunity Act 2010, and adopted the Company's Diversity Policy on the 31st of August 2014 (a copy of which may be located on the Company's website).
-Appointment or promotion to positions vacant within the Group is based on merit, without regard to the gender, age, cultural background and/or ethnicity of candidates.
+To achieve this objective, the Company has established employment, reward and recognition policies with reference and adherence to relevant provisions of the Fair Work Act 2009 and the Equal Opportunity Act 2010, and adopted the Company's Diversity Policy on the 31st of August 2014 (a copy of which may be located on the Company's website, www.rfg.com.au).
+Appointment or promotion to positions vacant within the Group is based on merit, without regard to, inter alia, the gender, age, sexual orientation, cultural background and/or ethnicity of candidates.
+More than 75% of internal promotions over the 2021-2022 reporting period were female.

 The Company also maintains an objective that the Board comprise at least 30% female representation, consistent with the voluntary target recommended by the Australian Institute of Company Directors.
-This objective was met or exceeded throughout FY20.
+This objective was met or exceeded throughout FY22.